User Community Service Desk Downloads

 • system.information_schema.columns

-Lineage for external table referenced via cloud storage path
+Lineage for external tables referenced via cloud storage path

-External tables referenced using their cloud storage path are not resolved: See the official Databricks documentation: Troubleshooting external table queries.
+External tables referenced using their cloud storage path are not resolved.
+See Troubleshooting external table queries.

 To support this use case, the scanner uses the Unity Catalog REST API.